raganwald/raganwald.github.com/index.md

 ### My passion is making something wonderful

 My belief is that software that cuts waste, eliminates errors, and improves productivity is necessary, but insufficient to launch a movement that will one day change the world.
-I aspire to ship software that leads customers to change the way they think about the work they do.
+I aspire to collaboratively ship software that leads customers to change the way they think about the work they do.
 And with that transformation, comes a virtuous flywheel effect: Customers who change the way they work discover new needs and opportunities, which we in turn serve with follow-on features and products.

 ### I grow engineering

 I am a strong partner with recruiting, and I'm known both for expertise evaluating prospective engineers, and for my stength closing senior hires.
 I grow engineering capacity through hiring, through people development, and through technology stewardship.
-As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I help[ed grow our engineering capacity through the adoption of tooling, processes, and even programming language choices that supported scaling engineering capacity.
+My organizational growth mindset As a founding member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I helped grow our engineering capacity through the adoption of tooling, processes, and even programming language choices that supported scaling engineering capacity.
+I understand when culture, talent, and tooling should be optimized for fast iteration, how to scale horizontally while remaining "flat," and how to transition the culture, talent, and tooling when growth triggers a phase change.

 ### I am available for work.